|Elliott Sound Products||Project 13|

 The open-loop gain of this little circuit is about 3,400 - this is obtained by disconnecting the feedback resistor, and bypassing R5 with a suitably large value capacitor.
 All this from a single amplifying transistor !

-Measurements taken when I was building lots of these show that the equivalent input noise was about -127dBm, so with a gain of 40dB, signal to noise ratio should be about 87dB relative to an output of 0dBm (approx 775mV).
+Measurements taken when I was building lots of these show that the equivalent input noise was about -127dBm, so with a gain of 40dB, signal to noise ratio should be about 86dB relative to an output of 0dBm (approx 775mV).
+This translates to an equivalent input noise of about 3.2nV√Hz, or 446nV for a 20kHz bandwidth.
 This is completely unattainable in practice, because of the noise from the microphone itself as well as other extraneous noises which cannot be eliminated.
+These days it's easy to get much lower noise, but when these were made in quantity (in the 1970s) it wasn't a bad effort for such a simple circuit.
+Even then, lower noise was certainly possible, but the circuit complexity and cost increased very quickly.

 Needless to say, the use of metal film resistors is a must to get the best possible noise performance.
-I'm not completely happy with the requirement for electrolytic capacitors, but for the impedances involved relatively large value caps are a must.
+The requirement for electrolytic capacitors does not compromise anything, and for the impedances involved relatively large value caps are a must.
 Use of Low Leakage electros may be worth the effort, but I have not experimented with this option.
-I have used solid "tag" tantalum caps in this circuit, but they are (or were) revoltingly unreliable and I stopped using them after it was necessary to change every tantalum cap in a batch of about 20 small 8 channel stage mixers.
+I have used solid 'tag' tantalum caps in this circuit, but they are (or were) revoltingly unreliable and I stopped using them after it was necessary to change every tantalum cap in a batch of about 20 small 8 channel stage mixers.
 I was not impressed !

 The exact same design has also been used as a virtual earth mixer for the mix bus in mixers from 6 to 24 channels.
 The only change is to remove the 1k2 resistor at the input, and connect the mix bus directly.
 The optimum impedance must be retained for low noise, so for a 10 channel mixer, each channel should have an output resistance of 12k to 20k to the bus.
 Fewer channels require lower resistance and vice versa.